stephengodderidge/learn-git/README.md

 The README of this repo is the tutorial, but you'll use the rest of the files to practice forking, commiting, open a PR, etc. This won't teach you everything, but I hope it gives you enough of a base if you get stuck in any sticky situations.

+## Pre-requisites:
+1. You have git installed on your machine
+2. You have setup your git config with your email and git username.
+See the section `Your Identity` in [the First Time Git Setup documentation](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) if you haven't done this step.
+You can make sure that you've done this step by running `git config user.name` and `git config user.email`

 ## Step 0: Tutorial Overview
 In this tutorial, you will be doing the following steps: